josephquested/javascript-racer-tutorial/README.md

    </tr>
  </table>
 ```
 This concludes our basic HTML setup.
-If you want, you can now open index.html in chrome and inspect your masterpiece so far.
-Admittedly it's going to be a little underwhelming...
+If you want, you can now open index.html in chrome and inspect your masterpiece.
+So far, admittedly, it is a little underwhelming...
 You will be able to see the header, but the table is invisible.
 This is because we have no styling what-so-ever, so let's add an `index.css` file and get it looking pretty.

 ### 1. index.css:
+Create an index.css file, and give it the following rules:
 ```
 .racer_table td {
   background-color: LightGrey;